 USAC's contracts typically have an initial term of between six months and five years, depending on the application and location of the compression unit.
 After the expiration of the initial term, the contract continues on a month-to-month or longer basis until terminated by USAC or USAC's customers upon notice as provided for in the applicable contract.
 For the year ended December 31, 2020, approximately 30% of USAC's compression services on a revenue basis were provided on a month-to-month basis to customers who continue to utilize its services following expiration of the primary term of their contracts.
-These customers can generally terminate their month-to-month compression services contracts on 30-days' written notice.
-If a significant number of these customers were to terminate their month-to-month services, or attempt to renegotiate their month-to-month contracts at substantially lower rates, it could have a material adverse effect on USAC's business, results of operations, financial condition and cash available for distribution.
+These customers can generally terminate their month-to-month compression services, or attempt to renegotiate their month-to-month services, or attempt to renegotiate their month-to-month services.

+to-month contracts at substantially lower rates, it could have a material adverse effect on USAC's business, results of operations, financial condition and cash available for distribution.